19hours/sg-statutes/Acts/Income Tax Act.md

 (g) where paragraph (f) is applicable to the contributed capital of a transferee company, the contributed capital of the first-mentioned company under that paragraph after the reduction of its share capital shall, notwithstanding paragraph (b), not be reduced by the payment made by the first-mentioned company for the reduction of its share capital; and

-(h) any amount applied by a company in paying up unissued shares of the company to be issued to shareholders of the company as fully or partly paid bonus shares shall not be regarded as receipts by the company from the issue of shares.
+(h) any amount applied by a company in issuing shares of the company to its shareholders as bonus shares shall not be regarded as receipts by the company from the issue of shares.

 [32/99]

+[34/2005 wef 30/01/2006]

 (6) A company shall deliver to the Comptroller a copy of the contributed capital account made up to any date specified by the Comptroller whenever called upon to do so by notice in writing.